Bell Labs: 1980s

 During the 1980s, the operating system Plan 9 from Bell Labs was developed extending the UNIX model.
 Also, the Radiodrum, an electronic music instrument played in three space dimensions, was invented.

 In 1980, the TDMA digital cellular telephone technology was patented.

-In late 1981, the Bell Labs Research organization internal use of a terminal called Jerq led to the Blit terminal being renamed by designers Rob Pike and Bart Locanthi, Jr for the UNIX operating system.
+In late 1981, the Bell Labs Research organization internal use of a terminal called Jerq led to the Blit terminal being renamed by designers Rob Pike and Bart Locanthi for the UNIX operating system.
 It was a programmable bitmap graphics terminal using multi-layers of opened windows operated by a keyboard and a distinguished red-colored three-button digitized mouse.
 It was later known as the AT&T 5620 DMD terminal for commercial sales.
 The Blit used the Motorola 68000 microprocessor, whereas the Teletype/AT&T 5620 Dot Mapped Display terminal used the Western Electric WE32000 microprocessor.
+Internally at Bell Labs, this was succeeded by the Gnot terminal consisting of the Motorola 68020 CPU, 8mb of memory, no disk, and a 1024x1024 display which allowed transparent access to a Plan 9 CPU server.

 The launching of the Bell Labs Fellows Award started in 1982 to recognize and honor scientists and engineers who have made outstanding and sustained R&D contributions at AT&T with a level of distinction.
 As of the 2021 inductees, 336 people have received the honor.

 Ken Thompson and Dennis Ritchie were also Bell Labs Fellows for 1982.
 Ritchie started in 1967 at Bell Labs in the Bell Labs Computer Systems Research department.
 Thompson started in 1966.
 Both co-inventors of the UNIX operating system and C language were also awarded decades later the 2011 Japan Prize for Information and Communications.

 In 1982, fractional quantum Hall effect was discovered by Horst Störmer and former Bell Laboratories researchers Robert B. Laughlin and Daniel C. Tsui; they consequently won a Nobel Prize in 1998 for the discovery.

 In 1984, the first photoconductive antennas for picosecond electromagnetic radiation were demonstrated by Auston and others.
 This type of antenna became an important component in terahertz time-domain spectroscopy.
 In 1984, Karmarkar's algorithm for linear programming was developed by mathematician Narendra Karmarkar.
 Also in 1984, a divestiture agreement signed in 1982 with the American Federal government forced the breakup of AT&T, and Bellcore (now iconectiv) was split off from Bell Laboratories to provide the same R&D functions for the newly created local exchange carriers.
 AT&T also was limited to using the Bell trademark only in association with Bell Laboratories.
 Bell Telephone Laboratories, Inc. became a wholly owned company of the new AT&T Technologies unit, the former Western Electric.
 The 5ESS Switch was developed during this transition.